Top 6 Reasons an A-Class is Great for Young Families

 Storage is always a big sticking point with any RV purchase, especially if you have kids!
 After you slam in all the bikes, strollers, highchairs, fishing gear, and toys, you’ll be lucky to squeeze in anything for yourselves!
 With an A-class, there is a lot of storage space underneath in comparison to other types of RVs.
 And Holiday Rambler does a great job of maximizing storage space on the inside too!

-If you’ll be taking extended trips, traveling through climate changes or living full time in it, you’ll need that extra room for seasonal clothing and shoes, among other things.
+If you’ll be taking extended trips, traveling through climate changes, or living full time in it, you’ll need that extra room for seasonal clothing and shoes, among other things.
 We are a family of three living full time in our Vacationer where one of us packed way more clothes than she needed, and we still aren’t packed to the gills!
 Of course, we made sure to pack the camping essentials including leveling blocks, hoses, chairs, tables, lights, and games.
-Make sure to keep that in mind because it all take up space too.
+Make sure to keep that in mind because it all takes up space too.

 5. Travel Days Are Smoother